 - Thus, Company XYZ has insurance against loan default.
 The hedge fund has the opportunity to make a profit, so long as the firm does not default on the loan.

-In enumerating the reasons why people contract in CDS, the paper explains three principle reasons.
 A CDS contract can be used as a hedge or insurance policy against the default of a bond or loan.
 The second use is for speculators to “place their bets” about the credit quality of a particular reference entity.
 With the value of the CDS market, larger than the bonds and loans that the contracts reference, it is obvious that speculation has grown to be the most common function for a CDS contract.
 If a company’s financial position improves, the credit rating should also improve and therefore, the CDS spread should fall to reflect improved rating.
 This makes CDS more attractive to sell CDS protection.
 If the company position deteriorated, CDS protection would be more attractive to buy.
-Arbitrage could occur when dealers exploit any slowness of the market to respond to signals
+Arbitrage could occur when dealers exploit any slowness of the market to respond to signals.

 The paper outlines several reasons as to why CDS are non-compliant.
 There are multiple issues with CDS which breach Shariah principles and make CDS non-compliant financial instruments: